Shehzad47/MBS/README.md

 MBS (Message Broadcasting Service) is a social network app built with core Php.

 ## Summary
-MBS is a very lightweight social network app built for practicing my php skills.The outline of main theme is grabbed from W3.CSS and then redesigned and structured to feel a look of facebook.
+MBS is a very **Lightweight Social Network App** built for practicing my php skills.The outline of main theme is grabbed from W3.CSS and then redesigned and structured to feel a look of facebook.
 This is a simple CRUP Application with some enhancements and is capable of:
 > - signing in an existing user or regestring a new user.
 > - Users can add or remove a new post,